 We shared ideas of science experiments with eggs.
 Today we have math activities with eggs.
-Hope you like them too.
+All math activities use plastic Easter eggs, but they are not necessarily Easter Math Activities, they can be used any time of the year.

 Learn Math with Easter Eggs